-Whether you are charged with actual or constructive possession of methamphetamines, you should contact an experienced Charlotte drug defense lawyer at Randall & Stump, PLLC.
+Whether you are charged with actual or constructive possession of methamphetamines, you should contact an experienced Charlotte drug defense lawyer at Randall & Stump, Criminal Defense Attorneys.
 We will look at your case closely to determine the strongest possible defenses, and certain defenses may be available to you if your case is based on constructive possession.

 Manufacturing Meth Charges